Why would you need a strategy to hire a consultant right?

 With any kind of hiring comes a background check.
 Whether you hire freelancers or a Salesforce consulting company, look into their portfolios.
 How many companies have they worked with?
 What was the scale of these projects?
 This is especially important since you are a non-profit.
 If your consultant is used to working only with for-profit companies, their work might not align with yours.

 So, find a consultant that has experience and expertise working with nonprofits.

-By this step, you would have already made a mental list of the consultants with the most impressive work and people.
+You would have already made a mental list of the consultants with the most impressive work and people by this step.

 So, why not make it official?

 Simply create a Google Sheet and add the names of the consultants or consultancy firms that stood out to you, add their work, their contact details, work experience, pros, cons, skills, recommendations, etc.

 This will give you an overview of the potential consultants you are rapping.

 Moreover, you can also create a grading system for the same to keep all the stakeholders on the same page, which makes future communication smoother.